-A BA is an ideal person to lead your digital transformation project.
+A BA (Business Analyst) is an ideal person to lead your digital transformation project.
 As digital transformation becomes increasingly vital for businesses in today’s economy, the role of the business analyst (BA) in facilitating transformation efforts has never been more important.
 In this environment, BA professionals need to equip themselves with the necessary skills to drive successful digital transformation, including adopting a more strategic and business-oriented approach.
 In addition, an expanded skill set in areas such as product management, process improvement, and product development is necessary.
 The Business Analyst must showcase strong leadership skills and position themselves as trusted advisors that companies can fully rely on.
 BAs must also facilitate effective collaboration amongst stakeholders to spearhead successful digital transformation.
 This work is undeniably layered and complex.
 However, the right digital transformation tools and processes can simplify the complexity of the Business Analyst’s role, and set them up as an ideal digital transformation leader.

 In this article, we will walk you through why a BA is an ideal person to lead your digital transformation project and explore solutions to simplify their process.